SafeHouse Chicago FAQ

 Of course!
 Junior spies are more than welcome to explore SafeHouse Chicago during the daytime hours.
-The SafeHouse is a family friendly restaurant until 9 pm and agents will require an ID after 10pm.
+The SafeHouse is a family friendly restaurant until 8 pm and adult-only after 8 pm.

 Is there a cover charge to enter SafeHouse Chicago?

 We do not charge a cover for agents looking to gain entry.